avrtt/ABforge/README.md

 streamlit run Home.py
 ```

-Below you can discover all released methods of the library.
+Below you can discover all the implemented methods of the library.

 ## Description